PostHog/posthog.com/contents/tutorials/toolbar.md

 How's that for an answer?

-This tutorial will walk you through using the PostHog Toolbar to answer some of your analytics questions, as well as show you step-by-step how to create actions with it, so that you can sort through your events and level up your PostHog game.
+This tutorial will walk you through using the PostHog Toolbar to answer some of your analytics questions, and give you step-by-step instructions for creating actions with it, so that you can sort through your events and level up your PostHog game.

 ## Prerequisites